 Energy Security: Solar is an abundant local resource, and expansion of solar can help Texans (and all Americans) improve energy independence.

 Meet Growing Energy Demand: In terms of population and economy, Texas is one of the fastest growing states.
-In the North Central Texas Council of Governments (NCTCOG) Metropolitan Planning Area, the population is forecasted to grow by 47 percent between 2017 and 2040, to over 10.5 million, which is on par with population growth across the rest of Texas.
+The Texas population is forecasted to grow from 25.1 million in 2010 to anywhere from 31.2 to 54.4 million by 2050 (Texas Demographic Center).
 In response to such population growth, there is a need to generate more electricity to keep up with demand.
 Texas will need more electricity to power homes and businesses, and much of it could come from renewable energy sources such as solar.
 Furthermore, commercial and residential customers across the state are now asking for solar energy options.

 Efficiency: Much solar is produced and used at the same site, which reduces efficiency losses associated with the transmission system.